Nordic-C/surtests/README.md

 Example with gcc:
 `gcc main.c -DTESTS -o main`

-Before executing your code you need to specify your
+Before executing your code you need to specify the tests that should be run.
+Not doing so will run all tests.
+Do this by running `export SURTUR_TESTS="my_test"` or multiple with `export SURTUR_TESTS="my_test,your_test"` (**NOTE: "Export" only works on unix-like systems**)

+After this you can do:
+`./main`

+And the specified tests should be ran.